stevemadere/continuing-education/README.md

 ## Contributing

 Contributions to `continuing_education` are welcome!
-Please refer to the contributing guidelines for more information on how you can contribute to the project.
+Feel free to open an issue if you encounter problems or want to suggest features.

 ---